mrsergei/GettingandCleaningData/CodeBook.md

 ####Tidy dataset

-In additon to the original data set teh follewing file is included:
+In addition to the original data set the following file is included:

 **'feature_averages.txt'**:  Subset of combined train and test sets containing average of each variable for each activity and each subject.
-Only 66 features out of the orgiginal 561-feature vector were selected for this data set that correspond to the mean and standard deviation variables.
+Only 66 features out of the original 561-feature vector were selected for this data set that correspond to the mean and standard deviation variables.
 See 'features_averages.txt' for complete list of features included in this tidy data set.
-Variable values are in exactly the same units as the units for feature vercot variables in raw data set.
-Data from the followig files were used to create it:
+Variable values are in exactly the same units as the units for feature vector variables in raw data set.
+Data from the following files were used to create it:

    - 'features.txt'
    - 'activity_labels.txt'